lunduniversity/scalades/benchmark/README.md

 Mean number of customers in queuing system: 3.5100252092689312
 ```

-You can see a flame graph below of the above execution using Scala Native's super-fast garbage collector commix.
+You can see a flame graph below of the above execution using Scala Native's super-fast garbage collector "commix".
 To enable interactive zooming: download [this svg](https://github.com/lunduniversity/scalades/blob/main/benchmark/scala-native/kernel-GC-commix.svg) to your local machine by clicking on the *Raw* button, saving it, and then open the file using a web browser such as Firefox, and now you can click on boxes to zoom in on that stack allocation chain.
 <img src="./scala-native/kernel-GC-commix.svg">

-The corresponding flame graph with no garbage collection is [available here](https://github.com/lunduniversity/scalades/blob/main/benchmark/scala-native/kernel-GC-none.svg) (`GC.none` in `build.sbt` employ a dummy GC where memory is allocated until out of memory)
+The corresponding flame graph with no garbage collection is [available here](https://github.com/lunduniversity/scalades/blob/main/benchmark/scala-native/kernel-GC-none.svg) (`GC.none` in [`build.sbt`](./scala-native/build.sbt) employ a dummy GC where memory is allocated until out of memory.
+Surprisingly, `GC.commix` is significantly faster in this use case than `GC.none`.)

 ## Credit